Linux vDisk Boot Plugin

 - Boot vDisk at Local disk by Ventoy

 The manual above is for copy the vdisk file to the USB drive and boot with Ventoy.
-You can also use a custom boot menu to boot the vdisk file at local disk by Ventoy.
+You can also boot a vdisk file in local disk by Ventoy.

 Please refer Menu Extension Plugin for details about the custom boot menu.